Updated: Jun 6

-In this article
+In this article:

-Should I have Surgery?
+Should I have surgery for my Achilles tendonitis?

-The 2019 study mentioned above, indicated 12 months or more of evidence based loading exercise as the best option for treatment.
-At TreatMyAchilles.com we also recognise the importance of load/activity management combined with evidenced based exercises for the Achilles (and the rest of the body) as the most up-to-date treatment.
+The 2019 study mentioned above indicated 12 months or more of evidence-based loading exercise as the best option for treatment.
+At TreatMyAchilles.com we also recognise the importance of load/activity management combined with evidenced-based exercises for the Achilles (and the rest of the body) as the most up-to-date treatment.

 About the Author: